 From another perspective, KNConv is the same as the convolutional layer except that it normalizes the input elements specified by the kernel window before computing the convolution.
-Assume that $U$ of shape ($c$, $k_{h}$, $k_{w}$) contains the input elements specified by the kernel window, $\hat{U}$ is the normalized version of $U$ from KernelNorm, $Z$ is the kernel weights of a given filter, $\star$ is the convolution (or sliding dot product) operation, and $b$ is the bias value.
-KNConv computes the output as follows:
+Assuming that $U$ contains the input elements specified by the kernel window, $\hat{U}$ is the normalized version of $U$ from KernelNorm (Equation \ref{equ:kn-norm}), $Z$ is the kernel weights of a given filter, $\star$ is the convolution (or dot product) operation, and $b$ is the bias value, KNConv computes the output as follows:

 KNConv (or in fact KernelNorm) leads to extremely high number of normalization units, and consequently, remarkable computational overhead.
 Thus, KNConv in its simple format outlined in Equation \ref{equ:knorm-conv} (or as a combination of the KernelNorm and convolutional layers) is computationally inefficient.
-Compared to the convolutional layer, the additional computational overhead of KNConv originates from (I) calculating the mean and variance of each normalization unit using Equation \ref{equ:kn-mu-var}, and (II) normalizing the elements by the mean and variance using Equation \ref{equ:kn-norm}.
+Compared to the convolutional layer, the additional computational overhead of KNConv originates from (I) calculating the mean and variance of the units using Equation \ref{equ:kn-mu-var}, and (II) normalizing the elements by the mean and variance using Equation \ref{equ:kn-norm}.

 \textbf{Computationally-efficient KNConv} reformulates Equation \ref{equ:knorm-conv} in a way that it completely eliminates the overhead of normalizing the elements: